|Date of birth||1828|

 |Date of death||1845|

-Emilia Lazić was born in Sremski Karlovci in 1828.
-Appears also under the name Milica Lazić.
+Emilija Lazić was born in Sremski Karlovci in 1828.
+She appears also under the name Milica Lazić.
 Her father, Vasilije Lazić, was a professor at the grammar school in Sremski Karlovci.
-In 1843 they moved to Belgrade after her father was appointed as a clergyman in the Ministry of Education then, and since 1845, he also worked as a book censor.
+In 1843, they moved to Belgrade after her father was appointed a clergyman in the Ministry of Education, and since 1845, he also worked as a book censor.

 |Place of birth||Sremski Karlovci|